egenomics/scQCEA/index.md

 |:--:|
 | *Figure 8.
 Summary of gene sets in the repository of reference dataset for cell-type enrichment analysis.* |

-Summary of gene sets in the repository of reference dataset for cell-type enrichment analysis.

 Example of running CellTypeEnrichment function (you can find the code in `RUN_ME.R` file) (Figure 9):

 | <img src="CellTypeEnrichment.png" width="550" height="80"> |